qualiascript/datra/datra_maps.md

 `D : DaTra`, let `F = Emb ∘ Ter F : M -> Set`, and let `Sum D` be the coproduct on diagram `F`, then if `Sum D ~= Ex D`, then `D : DaTraMap`.

-[TODO: Charting functor effect on target needs to be established]
+[TODO: Charting functor effect on target needs to be established.
+Left Kan extension?]

 1.10.2.
 The **Charting Functor** `Chr : DaTra -> DaTraMap` sends each DaTra set to a DaTra map.
 Its action of morphisms is as follows: let `F: X -> Y` be a morphism of `DaTra`, then let `H : X' -> X` be the universal arrow in `DaTrav` to target `X` so that `H_E` is a full functor, and for `Ter X' : M -> Dom`, for any `m : M`, `H_A_(Ter X' m)` is an isomorphism.
 Then, `Chr F = F ∘ H`.

-[needs rework from below]
+[TODO; needs rework from below]

 1.11.
 The **Coalizing Functor** `Coa : DaTra -> DaTra` sends morphisms `F : X -> Y` to `F' : X' -> Ser F`, where `F'` is a universal arrow in `DaTrav`.
 Then, `X'` is referred to as the **Coalition** of `F`, and, in particular, if